Botanical Name: Linum usitatissimum.

 The maximum dosage is 50g of seed or 20g of oil daily.

-Recommended dosage for adults and children over 12 years old is 5 to 10g of seeds – whole or crushed, or 1 or 2 tablespoonfuls or 1 or 2 capsules of flaxseed oil daily.
+The recommended dosage for adults and children over 12 years old is 5 to 10g of seeds – whole or crushed, or 1 or 2 tablespoonfuls or 1 or 2 capsules of flaxseed oil daily.

 Children 6-12 years of age can receive half the adult dose, though 1 teaspoon of oil should be sufficient to relieve constipation.